jronallo/microdata_schemaorg_example/source/code4lib.html.md

 So while anyone can easily extend Schema.org types and properties, for them to have any usefulness, there needs to be some community using or consumer understanding the same extensions in a consistent way.
+Do not expect the search engines to do anything with any arbitrary property name.

 ### Another way forward for the cultural heritage sector?